 My life truly started at that moment

 Five years later, I have completely overcome severe depression and anxiety, opiate addiction, dependence on anti-depressants, chronic rage, negative body image, fear of flying, self-harm, laziness, and extreme physical deterioration.
-I’ve also quit other things that weren’t positive in my life, such as video games, caffeine addiction, porn and masturbation, unhealthy social media use, and alcohol.
+I’ve successfully quit so many things from soda to cigarettes to nail biting I can't even remember them all.

 I now wake up every day feeling a deep sense of peace and satisfaction, and ready to kick ass.
-Negative emotions pass through me like a breeze over a lake.
+Negative emotions pass through me like a gust of wind over a lake.
 And I’m getting stronger every day.
 Now, I want to help you do the same.

 That feeling of aloneness that I experienced wasn’t unique to me.
 You might also feel alone on your journey, but your true life can start today, just as mine did so many years ago.
 I’m excited to share this chapter of my life with you, and to help you to look within to uncover the only source of courage or answers you have ever needed.
 You are limitless.